-RHS School Gardening Champion of the Year 2017
+RHS School Gardening Champion of the Year 2019

-Supported by Gabriel Ash
+Supported by Hartley Botanic

-All entries will receive a printed certificate and a £5 gardening voucher.
+All entries will receive a printed certificate.

-All winners and finalists will also be invited, along with two extra guests, to RHS Garden Wisley for a prize-giving ceremony in July 2017.
+All winners and finalists will also be invited, along with two extra guests, to RHS Garden Wisley for a prize-giving ceremony in June 2019.

 Matthew’s passion for the environment, sense of teamwork and desire to create a space for young people to escape the day-to-day pressures of secondary school, has inspired all those who work with him.
 Despite being a group tutor and full-time history teacher he is totally committed to leading 'The Allotment Project', described by the headteacher as "one of the most educationally complete pieces of work I have ever seen in schools".